-Standard RLHF, as we've explored, typically optimizes a language model based on a single reward model derived from aggregated human preferences.
+Standard RLHF typically optimizes a language model based on a single reward model derived from aggregated human preferences.
 This reward model often represents an average or consensus view of what constitutes a "good" response.
 However, human preferences are rarely monolithic; they often depend heavily on the situation, the user, or the specific task requirements.
 A response considered helpful in a casual brainstorming session might be inappropriate in a formal technical support interaction.
 This limitation motivates the development of Contextual and Conditional RLHF techniques.

-These approaches aim to make the alignment process more adaptive by incorporating additional information beyond the immediate prompt and response pair.
+These approaches aim to make the alignment process more adaptive by incorporating additional information from the immediate prompt and response pair.
 They allow the language model's behavior, the reward signal it optimizes against, or both, to change based on specific circumstances.

 While related, there's a useful distinction:

-The core idea is moving from a single preference function R(prompt,response) to a more nuanced one, such as R(prompt,response,context) for contextual RLHF, or selecting between different reward functions R1,R2,...,Rn based on a condition for conditional RLHF.
+The core idea is moving from a single preference function R(prompt,response) to a more detailed one, such as R(prompt,response,context) for contextual RLHF, or selecting between different reward functions R1,R2,...,Rn based on a condition for conditional RLHF.

 Incorporating context or conditions offers several advantages: